petrovanistvan/a-day-at-the-zoo/README.md

 - Board can have multiple animals (2x3 or 2x5)
 - If the player/computer has no animal on the board, the player's/computer's health points will be attacked directly.
 - The game will end if the player/computer has no remaining health points or the deck is empty.
+- Add shaking animation to the animal that got attacked

 ## Data structure
 _List of classes and methods_